Art Treasures Exhibition, Manchester 1857: Background

 Manchester was a small provincial town in the medieval period, but by 1855 it was an industrial city with 95 cotton mills and 1,724 warehouses.
 It was visited by French historian Alexis de Tocqueville in 1835, who scathingly wrote:

-A sort of black smoke covers the city ...
+A sort of black smoke covers the town ...
 From this foul drain, the greatest stream of human industry flows out to fertilise the world.

 Manchester gained city status in 1853, and the exhibition was financed by the city's increasingly affluent business grandees, who were motivated by a desire to demonstrate their cultural attainment, and inspired by the Paris International Exhibition in 1855, the Dublin Exhibition in 1853, and the Great Exhibition in 1851.
 There had already been an "Exposition of British Industrial Art in Manchester" in 1845.
 Unlike these earlier exhibitions, the Manchester exhibition was restricted to works of art without any industrial or trade items on display.

 The idea for an exhibition in Manchester was first expressed in a letter sent on 10 February 1856 by John Connellan Deane, son of Irish architect Sir Thomas Deane and a commissioner for the 1853 Dublin Exhibition, to Thomas Fairbairn son of Manchester iron founder Sir William Fairbairn and a commissioner for the 1851 Great Exhibition.
 The concept quickly gained momentum: after an initial meeting on 26 March 1856, a guarantee fund of £74,000 was soon underwritten by around 100 contributors, and Queen Victoria and Prince Albert granted their patronage.

-A General Committee established in May 1856, chaired by the Lord Lieutenant of Lancashire Lord Ellesmere (and, after his death in February 1857, by the Lord Overstone), assisted by an Executive Committee chaired by Fairbairn.
+A General Committee established in May 1856, chaired by the Lord Lieutenant of Lancashire Francis Egerton, 1st Earl of Ellesmere (and, after his death in February 1857, by Samuel Jones-Loyd, 1st Baron Overstone), assisted by an Executive Committee chaired by Fairbairn.
 Deane was appointed as General Commissioner, on an annual salary of £1,000.
 The committee took artistic advice from German art historian Gustav Waagen, who had published the first 3 volumes of his Treasures of Art in Great Britain in 1854.
 George Scharf was appointed as the exhibition's Art Secretary; he became secretary and director to the newly founded National Portrait Gallery in 1857.